I found out that I had been doing the squat wrong, and I looked

 shown in the diagram on that same page, particularly if you have

-you have a slightly wider stance.
-Just keep your knees orientated
+a slightly wider stance.
+Just keep your knees orientated the

-As you can see their are several options.
+As you can see there are several options.
 Your form should

 ultimately reflect your personal training goals and individual